-HOW TO CARE FOR YOUR FEI LIU FINE JEWELLERY
+HOW TO CLEAN FEI LIU JEWELLERY AT HOME

 Dust, pollution and daily wear can affect the brilliance of a gemstone and dull the surface of the metal.
 As with all the finer things in life, you should take care to protect you jewellery.
 One of our simpler suggestions if to store it in a dry area, away from direct sunlight.

 For more further information on cleaning jewellery, please continue reading our guide.

 - For our silver collections, we suggest to lightly clean with a lint soft cloth.

 - Keep your jewellery safe in the packaging provided or in a jewellery box.

 - Avoid your jewellery coming into contact with chemicals (i.e. perfumes and hairspray)